 Figure 6 confirms this.
-Running the query entirely under MPC in Sharemind fails to scale beyond 1,000 customers per company; at 10k customers, the query does not complete within two hours.
+Running the query entirely under MPC in Sharemind fails to scale beyond 3,000 total records; at 30k, the query does not complete within two hours.
 This comes despite the Sharemind baseline using a join implementation that leaks output size, matching the leakage of Conclave's hybrid join operator.
-With Conclave's hybrid operators, however, the query processes 100k records in under 25 minutes.
+With Conclave's hybrid operators, however, the query processes 300k records in under 25 minutes.
 The experiment highlights that hybrid operators are crucial to obtaining good performance for this query.
 The query's first operator is a join, so Conclave cannot push the MPC frontier down and, without hybrid operators, would have to run the entire query under MPC.